RSD11 in 2022: the first UK symposium

 RSD10 introduced the distinction between short and long papers.
 The RSD11 team plans to build on this while re-integrating the practice of allowing proposals to be reviewed for acceptance of presentations at the conference, providing a mechanism for developing in-progress and late-breaking work.
 Therefore, Brighton plans to accept full papers and proposals for presentations.
 SDA board members are committed to supporting the review process and proceedings and welcome volunteers in various roles.
 Since some of the planning and the actual event will occur during term time, Brighton students and academics will directly contribute to the co-evolution of systemic design.

 Brighton as a destination

 Locations will be primarily university spaces, with external venues as needed.
-The University has several venues in the city, including the versatile Sallis Benney Theatre, with seats up to 270 guests (You can take a virtual tour of the Brighton campus, found here.)
+The University has several venues in the city, including the versatile Sallis Benney Theatre, with seats up to 270 guests.
 Brighton’s in-house conference and events team, Southcoast Event Support, manages and supports a range of events across the University and provides a professional conference experience.